-2. As part of a district wide system of monitoring student progress, unit assessment which are common across the District will be administered to students enrolled in English language arts and mathematics.
-The nine-week grade in all other courses will be determined by the work completed by the student during that grading period.

-- 3. Middle school students enrolled in courses for high school credit will have each nine-week course grade counted as 50% of the semester grade.
+- As part of a district wide system of monitoring student progress, unit assessments which are common across the District will be administered to students enrolled in English language arts and mathematics.
+The nine-week grade in all other courses will be determined by the work completed by the student during that grading period. - 3.
+Middle school students enrolled in courses for high school credit will have each nine-week course grade counted as 50% of the semester grade.
 No semester exam will be given.
 Students will be required to participate in the State Assessment connected to each high school course. - 4.
-For English language arts, mathematics, social studies and science at middle school, Skyward gradebook will be divided into four categories, weighted as follows: Tests (40%), Quizzes (30%), Classwork (20%) and Homework (10%).
+For English language arts, mathematics, social studies and science at middle school, Skyward gradebook will be divided into four categories, weighted as follows: Practice (30%), Quizzes/Projects (30%), Tests (40%)